michaeluno/amazon-auto-links/readme.txt

 - Added the ability to specify preferred language and currency for units.
 - Added the ability to filter items by Amazon Prime service eligibility.
 - Added the ability to filter items by free shipping and FBA delivery eligibility.
+- Added the `About` tab in the `Help` admin page which displays plugin information.
-- Tweaked the styling of templates regarding prices and rating stars.
+- Tweaked the styling of templates regarding prices, the prime mark, and rating stars.
 - Added the `Delivery Flags` unit option for the search unit type.
 - Fixed an issue that unit status was not updated when an error occurred until the cache was renewed.
 - Fixed a bug that the `Raw` `Sort` unit option for the category unit type treated as `Random`.